raj-pulapakura/Dino-Game-controlled-by-Gesture-Detection/Tensorflow/workspace/iteration_1/README.md

 ```

 As you can see, the model performed fairly well, given that only 9 training images were provided per class.

+### Real-time performance

+The model also performed decently well during real-time detection.
+It was able to generally distinguish between the closed hand and open palm.

+## Next iteration...

+Now that I know that this project is feasible, I can expand on this model and try to reach new heights of performance.

 In the next iteration, I will use the same model architecture and configuration, however I will collect more samples for training and testing to see if it improves the performance of the model.